IBM/build-blockchain-insurance-app/README.md

   - Click the <b>Smart contracts</b> tab to install the smart contract.
   - Click <b>Install smart contract</b> to upload the insurance smart contract package file.
   - Click on <b>Add file</b> and find your packaged smart contract.
 It is the file in the `build-blockchain-insurance-app/chaincodePackage` directory.
+  - Select all peers - we need to install the contract on each peer.
   - Once the contract is uploaded, click <b>Install</b>.